 Dr. Doris Sung’s research focuses on modern and contemporary art of East Asia, cultural interactions between Asia and Europe, and gender and visual culture.
 She is currently working on a book manuscript titled “Redefining Female Talent: Chinese Women Artists in the National and Global Art Worlds of the Early Twentieth Century.”
 The book examines the contribution of three generations of Chinese women artists to the art reform and shifting gender positioning in early-twentieth-century China.
 It enriches and challenges existing narratives of nationalism, global interactions and gender relations of the era.
 Dr. Sung is also a visual artist, and an independent curator.
 She has curated exhibitions on the works of Chinese-Canadian women artists, new art of the Asian diasporas and experimental calligraphy.

-Professor Jonathan Cumberland has an active practice in design and illustration.
+Professor Jonathan Cumberland has an active practice in design and illustration, with clients such as Women’s Wear Daily, Scholastic Magazine, Mississippi Tourism Association and Charleston Magazine.
 He currently focuses on creating digital posters that employ visual metaphors to address issues surrounding the environment, human rights and cultural events.
-This year, his work has been selected for 12 international poster exhibitions, including in Poland, Belarus and Mexico.
-Cumberland has garnered recognition from the American Institute of Graphic Arts, Creative Quarterly and the Tuscaloosa American Advertising Federation.
+Recently, his work has been selected for international poster exhibitions, including in China, Poland, Belarus and Mexico.
+Cumberland has garnered awards and recognition from the American Institute of Graphic Arts, Creative Quarterly and the Tuscaloosa American Advertising Federation.

 Professor William Dooley’s studio research in painting and drawing explores the effects of compression and concentration, of pigment, line, form, and other elements, including the visual assertiveness wielded by a small artwork, a force often many times larger than its object reality.
 As director of the Sarah Moody Gallery of Art and longtime consultant for Rural Studio, an outreach architectural program for Auburn University located in Hale County, Ala., he brings expertise in curatorial, artistic and museum practices to his teaching.